Sokoto North

 Sokoto North is a Local Government Area in Sokoto State, Nigeria.
 Its headquarters is in the state capital of Sokoto.

 It has an area of 51 km^{2} and had a population of 232,846 at the 2006 census.

 Climate/Geography

-Sokoto North LGA has an average temperature of 33 degrees Celsius and a total area of 51 square kilometers.
+Sokoto North LGA has an average temperature of 33 degrees Celsius or 91.4 degrees Fahrenheit and a total area of 51 square kilometres or 20 square miles.
 The LGA is a part of the Sudan Savannah and experiences two distinct seasons: the rainy and the dry.
-The average wind speed in the LGA is 11 km/h.
+The average wind speed in the LGA is 11 km/h or 6.8 mph.